moxystudio/jest-config/lib/enhancers/web/README.md

 # withWeb

-An enhancer for web projects, typically end-projects that work in the browser.
+An enhancer for Web projects, typically end-projects that work in the browser.

 ## What's included?